Network18 Group: 2014–Present: Reliance Industries era

 In February 2020, RIL announced that it would consolidate its distribution and media businesses.
 The subsidiary TV18 Broadcast would be merged with Network18, which would acquire the cable distribution companies DEN Networks and Hathway Cable & Datacom as two wholly owned subsidiaries, RIL held the two companies through an earlier acquisition in October 2018.
 The merger would have converted the Network18 into an integrated media and distribution company.
 The shareholding of the RIL in Network18 was projected to be reduced to 64% from 75% upon conclusion of the transactions in the merger operations.
 According to some analysts, the consolidation would streamline the corporate structure of the company and make it a more attractive option for strategic investors, while others stated that it decreased the likelihood of an agreement with Sony due to its key interest, the entertainment assets of Network18 becoming closely associated with the news operations, where there were restrictions over foreign ownership.

 In April 2020, the MD and CEO of Viacom18, Shudhanshu Vats resigned and Joshi took over his position as an additional charge.
 The talks with Sony came to a finalised decision for a merger between Viacom18 and Sony Pictures Networks India in July.
 The merger was scheduled to be completed by the end of August, Sony would obtain 74% stake leaving Viacom18 with 26% stake in the merged entity; Network18 and ViacomCBS would have around 13% in it respectively.
 The plans for the merger was abandoned in October.
 The implementation of the consolidation with the distribution companies was itself delayed and eventually cancelled in April 2021.

-In October 2020, TV18 Broadcast reported an 148.2% increase in profit margins during the COVID-19 pandemic in India and the company attributed it to "proactive measures on cost-control".
+In October 2020, TV18 Broadcast reported an 148.2% increase in profit margins during the COVID-19 pandemic in India an nhd the company attributed it to "proactive measures on cost-control".
 In a Right to Information (RTI) request response in June 2021, data released by the Uttar Pradesh government showed that the government's spending on television advertisements was at ₹160.31 crore between April 2020 and May 2021 with Network18 as its biggest beneficiary.
 Promotion of the Atmanirbhar Bharat campaign constituted a major portion of the spending and was made in the initial part of the year.
 Umashankar Dube, a journalist who had filed the RTI request had raised questions seeking answers to why the spending was made on television advertisements and not on relief efforts in midst of the pandemic but the Uttar Pradesh government's additional chief secretary of information refused to respond to queries on advertisement spending.